mongodb/mongodbatlas-cloudformation-resources/cfn-resources/autogen/README.md

-# Auto Generate cfn template and generic GO Code
+# Auto Generate CloudFormation template and generic GO Code

 ## How to generate Resource setup and Respective Go template for a new Resource